×

 string

 The name of the CNI plugin to configure.
-The required value is ovn-k8s-cni-overlay.
+This value must be set to ovn-k8s-cni-overlay.

 topology